albertvaka/nbgf/README.md

 - Build with `make`

 ### HTML
-- You will need a working emscripten setup
+- You will need a working [Emscripten SDK](https://github.com/emscripten-core/emsdk) setup
-- Build with `emmake make`
+- Build with `emmake make`, it will fetch all the dependencies for you

 # Developer's reference